cpayal/caddtools/README.md

 ### [Github](https://github.com/cpayal)
 ### [Google Scholar](https://scholar.google.com/citations?user=I_8EyjcAAAAJ&hl=en)

 Welcome to this comprehensive hub of tools and resources for Computational Chemistry, with a special emphasis on drug design.
-This repository serves as a one-stop destination for computational chemists, researchers, and students seeking Python-based tools and molecular dynamics techniques.
+This repository serves as a one-stop destination for computational chemists, researchers, and students seeking Python-based tools and pipelines for  computer aided drug design.

 ## Introduction